matrix-org/matrix.org/content/legal/privacy-notice.md

 ### 2.11 Who else has access to my data?

-Element is a Processor of your data, managing the homeserver on behalf of the Matrix Foundation.
+Element is a Processor of your data, managing the homeserver on behalf of the Matrix.org Foundation.
 We host the majority of the Service in Mythic Beasts data centres.
 Here’s Mythic Beast’s privacy policy: https://www.mythic-beasts.com/terms/privacy

 We host some Services in in UpCloud data centres.
 Here's UpCloud's privacy policy: https://upcloud.com/privacy-policy/.
 UpCloud controls physical access to their locations.